everscale-org/docs/src/Decentralize/debot-specifications.md

 - DeBot browser;
 - Target smart contract(s).

-One target smart contract can have several DeBots and vise versa.
+One target smart contract can have several DeBot and vise versa.
 DeBot is deployed to the blockchain.
 DeBot browser runs on client.
 It downloads DeBot code and runs it inside the DEngine.

 ## Proof of State